espressif/esp-at/docs/en/AT_Command_Set/index.rst

      * - Recv ``<xxx>`` bytes
        - ESP-AT has already received ``<xxx>`` bytes from the ESP-AT command port
      * - +IPD
+       - ESP-AT received the data from the network when AT is not in :term:`Passthrough Mode`
+     * - The Data in :term:`Passthrough Mode`
-       - ESP-AT received the data from the network
+       - ESP-AT received the data from the network or Bluetooth when AT is in :term:`Passthrough Mode`
      * - SEND Canceled
        - Cancel to send in :ref:`Wi-Fi normal sending mode <cmd-SEND>`
      * - Have ``<xxx>`` Connections